micmro/bookmarklet-to-firefox-addon-boilerplate/README.md

 Go to https://addons.mozilla.org/en-US/developers/addons click _Submit a New Add-on_ and follow the steps.

 Please note that the submission might take up to a few days.

+##More
+Check out [bookmarklet-to-chrome-extension-boilerplate](https://github.com/micmro/bookmarklet-to-chrome-extension-boilerplate) if you want to port your bookmarklet to Chrome as well.